Read about the latest innovations in the in the world of logistics.

 The huge impacts that the ongoing COVID 19 pandemic has had on logistics if self-evident and cannot be understated.
 There are massive fallouts from the strict but necessary lockdown implemented by the government.
 It has also resulted in a massive challenge for logistics, with regulations varying from state to state and a lack of universal policies.

 With the advent of the ongoing pandemic prolonging and fears regarding a second wave of the virus in the fall, there is a lot of uncertainty about what the future might look like.
-Some anticipate that the supply chain management methods and practices that had become standardised in the global economy may have changed forever.
+Some anticipate that the supply chain management methods and practices that had become standardized in the global economy may have changed forever.

 With things in an uncertain place because of the ongoing pandemic, the time is ripe for a Digital Transformation.
-While most of the previous discussions in the supply chain system have revolved around a timeline of 3-5 years before the digitisation transition even begins, circumstances have fast-tracked that discussion and thrust the onus onto the systems to fully embrace the digital transformation.
+While most of the previous discussions in the supply chain system have revolved around a timeline of 3-5 years before the digitization transition even begins, circumstances have fast-tracked that discussion and thrust the onus onto the systems to fully embrace the digital transformation.

 When you consider the impact of logistics in the economy, the scale is so massive that it is hard to quantify all at once.
 You have to delve deep into the various sectors that are heavily dependent on logistics.
 In the truest sense, logistics truly does drive the economy.
 The effective movement of goods creates larger trade and economic growth opportunities in an economy.